 Whether lung nodules or mediastinal lymph nodes harbor tumor (metabolic staging)

 Whether cancer is recurrent in previously irradiated, scarred areas of the lung

 PET is superior to CT for mediastinal staging because PET can identify tumor in normal-sized lymph nodes and at extrathoracic sites, thereby decreasing the need for invasive procedures such as mediastinoscopy Mediastinoscopy and Mediastinotomy Mediastinoscopy is a procedure in which an endoscope is introduced through the suprasternal notch into the mediastinum to allow visualization of it.
 Mediastinotomy is surgical opening of the... read more and needle biopsy Transthoracic Needle Biopsy Transthoracic needle biopsy of thoracic or mediastinal structures uses a cutting needle to aspirate a core of tissue for histologic analysis.
 Transthoracic needle biopsy is done to evaluate... read more .

 Current spatial resolution of PET is 7 to 8 mm; thus, the test is not useful for lesions < 1 cm.
 PET reveals metastatic disease in up to 14% of patients in whom it would not otherwise be suspected.
 The sensitivity of PET (80 to 95%) is comparable to that of histologic tissue examination.
 False-positive results can occur with inflammatory lesions, such as granulomas.
 Slowly growing tumors (eg, bronchoalveolar carcinoma, carcinoid tumor, some metastatic cancers) may cause false-negative results.

-Newer combined CT-PET scanners may become the most cost-effective technology for lung cancer diagnosis and staging.
+Newer combined CT-PET scanners are commonly used for lung cancer diagnosis and staging.